CullenDolan/AWS-SAA/services/networking.md

 - once is automatically created w/ a VPC
 - Virtual firewall at a subnet level
 - You **can** block specific IP addresses
+- NACLs are Stateless

 ## Subnets
 - different sections within a VPC to isolate resources further (publc & private subnets)
 - split further by CIDR blocks
+- subnets are public if they can route traffic directly through the iternet gateway

 ## NAT (Network Access Translation)
 ### NAT Gateway